akshell/docs/ref/core/db.rst

    relations.
 For brevity I'll mean by relation variable header and body the header and the body of the value of the relation variable.

 Initially both relation variables will have an empty body.
-When user Bob writes his first post, the tuple will be added to the body of ``Post``::
+When the user Bob writes his first post, the tuple will be added to the body of ``Post``::

    <"id", number, 0>, <"author", string, "Bob">, <"text", string, "Hello, world!">